heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 Could you elaborate on what type `censor` has in your example?

-Based on your comment below, it seems you assign it the following type:
+Based on your comment below, it seems you assign it the following type (in Agda-inspired syntax):

     censor : ∀ {A} → (String -> String) -> (A !
 Censor,Output) -> (A !
 Censor)

-This type restricts sub-trees of the `censor` operation to only contain operations of type `Censor` and `Output`, which is not modular.
+This type restricts sub-trees of the `censor` operation to _only_ contain operations of type `Censor` and `Output`, which is not modular.
 Higher-order effect trees (`Hefty` trees) admit sub-trees that have effects other than `Censor` and `Output`.

-Another option is to use some concrete effect row `Δ`:
+Another option for how to type `censor` is to use some concrete effect row `Δ`:

     censor : ∀ {A} → (String -> String) -> (A !
 Censor, Output, Δ) -> (A !
 Censor)

 This type requires us to apply the handler for `censor` as the first handler, which has the problems we explain on line 131 in the introduction of our paper.
-To summarize, if we do not apply it first, then either `Δ` will contain _more_ effects than the rest of the tree, whereby we cannot handle it.
+To summarize, if we do not apply it first, then either:

+(1) `Δ` will contain _more_ effects than the rest of the tree, which means we
+    must manually apply handlers to make the sub-tree match the effects of the surrounding computation, which is non-modular.

+(2) `Δ` will initially contain _fewer_ effects than its surrounding context,
+    which means we cannot type all programs we want.

 > Furthermore, as hefty algebras elaborate all higher-order effects in one go,
 > we should be able to assume that m performs no effect operations other than
 > censor.

 No.  Higher-order effect trees can contain multiple effects, so the `m` in `censor f m` can perform effect operations other than `censor`.

-We have added this as a clarifying remark in Sect.
-1.3.
+As summarized on line 216 of the paper, the so-called "smart constructor" (Sect.
+2.2) for `censor` has the following type:

+    censor : (String -> String) -> A !!
+H -> A !!
+H
+                                       ^^^       ^^^
+                           sub-computation       effects of the context
+                                   effects       the operation occurs in

+Here `censor` is polymorphic in the higher-order effect row `H`, and the effects in the sub-computation matches the effects of the context the operation occurs in.

+We have revised the explanation of higher-order effects in Sect.
+1.2 to hopefully make this clearer.

 > Thus, the function f' with hCensor seems able to handle censor performed by g
 > in the same way as the hefty algebra eCensor.
 Because censor is an algebraic